 What Kind of Soil Does the Snake Plant Need For Best Plant Growth?

 As a succulent plant, the snake plant is vulnerable to root rot.
-This means having a well-draining soil mix is the best soil for snake plant.
+This means having a well-draining soil mix is best for snake plants.

-Choose a pot with drainage holes.
-Select one of the commercial premium potting mixes made for cactus and succulents or make your own.
+Choose a pot with drainage holes to ensure the excess water drains out.
+Select one of the commercial premium potting mixes made for cacti and succulents, or make your own.

 While a plastic pot is fine, a terracotta pot tends to include the perfect amount of drainage.

 There are some excellent snake plant soil choices out there for great pre-made soil mixture, but three brands tend to stand out:

 Made by one of the most famous names in plant care, Miracle-Gro.

 Their cactus palm and citrus potting media blend perlite and sand with various woodland-based ingredients.

 This makes for a fast-draining and nutritious planting medium.

 Ramsey Succulent Potting Mix

 Seaweed is the key ingredient in the Ramsey succulent soil.
 The mix also combines part perlite and sand to create an indoor potting mix with great drainage and high nutritional values.

 rePotme Cactus Soil Mix and Succulent Soil Mix